 Squeeze the heel of your shoe.
 It should retain its shape, but not collapse.
 Too soft, and you have no ankle support.
 But if the heel counter is too ridged, you may get blisters.

-A last is a specifically shaped form used to create the shape of a shoe.
+A Last is a specifically shaped foam used to create the shape of a shoe.
 Every last is designed for a specific purpose, for an individual type of activity.
 You can get female-specific lasts which have a slimmer mid foot or heel area, one’s dedicated to wider feet, or when low profiles.